Snug and Cozi

-Snug and Cozi is a children's slapstick comedy series that aired on the United Kingdom station ITV from 1996 to 1997.
+Snug and Cozi is a children's slapstick comedy series that aired on the British television station ITV from 1 November 1996 to 2 October 1997.
 The series broadcast 13 episodes and was produced by Scottish Television Enterprises.

+Martyn Day directed the first series and Haldane Duncan directed the second series.

 Format and premise

-The format of the show consists of ten-minute slapstick comedy style episodes for children's television.
-The principal characters are Snug and Cozi, aliens from the planet Squidge.
+The show consists of 10-minute slapstick comedy style episodes for children's television.
+The principal characters Snug and Cozi are aliens from the planet Squidge.
 While travelling in deep space, their pink rocket is hit by an asteroid and knocked off course.
-They crash land on Earth, where they are discovered by a girl named Emily, whom they befriend.
+They crash and land on Earth, where they are discovered by a girl named Emily, whom they befriend.
 She hides them in the garden shed at the bottom of her garden.
 Snug and Cozi speak a language called Squidge, which is gibberish to humans, but the occasional English word is recognisable.

 Creation and pilot episode

-The idea was dreamt up by actor and film maker, Richard Vobes in 1994, with fellow actor Nigel Cooper, when they produced a low budget pilot version of the show on 16mm film.
+The idea for the show was created by actor and film maker Richard Vobes in 1994.
+With fellow actor Nigel Cooper, they produced a low budget pilot version of the show on 16mm film.
 The original concept explored the idea of aliens living in a potting shed on an allotment.
 When commissioned in 1996 by STV, the series was developed further to be included with a slight alteration in the name "cosy" to the spelling of Cozi in the title.
-The opening sequence was also altered, but incorporated some of the original animation footage of the rocket ship in the opening titles which depicted the scene of how aliens crashed on the surface of earth.
+The opening sequence was also modified but included some original animation footage of the rocket ship in the opening titles, depicting the scene of aliens crashing on the surface of Earth.

-The characters never try to integrate into the environment and continue to wear their conspicuous spacesuits through the series.

-Vobes was never entirely happy with the TV series as he was not allowed to direct it, and a lot of the slapstick stunts in the scripts were faked or never done.
-He said in an interview the only stunt they were allowed to do was riding a bed down a hill and into a car wash (In the episode 'A New Home').
+Vobes was never entirely satisfied with the TV series as he was not permitted to direct it, and many of the slapstick stunts in the scripts were either simulated or never executed.
+In an interview, he mentioned that the only stunt they were allowed to do was riding a bed down a hill and into a car wash (in the episode 'A New Home').